dotnet/docfx/docs/designs/conceptual-versioning.md

 1. Support publishing with overlapping monikerRange in DHS.
 2. API to generate moniker definition file.

+#### 6. Open questions

+1. To support publishing multiple files with different version to same sitePath, we have to set two configuration `monikerRange` and `routing`, there are some duplicate information, can we simply the config?

+2. For now, hosting does not append current `query` and `fragment` to the redirect URL, so content writer have to specific the those information in the redirect URL itself, can we improve this?

+3. In Docfx v2, the file level monikerRange is the intersection of the monikerRange from `config` and `yaml header`, should we make the monikerRange from `yaml header` higher priority, so it can overwrite the monikerRange from `config`.

 ## Conceptual versioning - Phase 2